immcantation/presto/docs/workflows/MiSeq_Greiff2014.rst

     the reverse compliment of each read for matches, and correcting the the output sequences to the forward orientation (V to J).

-To summarize these steps, the ParseLog tool is used to build tab-delimited tables from the log files:
+To summarize these steps, the :ref:`ParseLog` tool is used to build tab-delimited tables from :ref:`FilterSeq` log:

 .. literalinclude:: scripts/Greiff2014_Commands.sh
    :language: none
    :lineno-match:
-   :lines: 15-16
+   :lines: 15

-Containing the following information:

 ===================== ===============================
 FilterSeq Field       Description